University of Minnesota Appendix

 • Compliance: The University must comply with the Minnesota Government Data Practices Act, which governs access to and release of all data collected, created, received, maintained or disseminated by public entities.
 If the allegations involve sponsored research, the University must also comply with the sponsor’s regulations and the terms and conditions of the award.

-• Removal of Data: The RIO has the authority to remove data and other evidence related to the inquiry in order to fulfill its obligations under federal regulations and University policy to thoroughly review and resolve allegations of research misconduct.
+• Removal of Data: The RIO has the authority to remove data and other evidence related to the inquiry to fulfill its obligations under federal regulations and University policy to thoroughly review and resolve allegations of research misconduct.

 • Identifiable chain of custody: The University will maintain an identifiable chain of custody: inventory physical evidence, provide receipts, log supervised access to the evidence, and document when physical evidence is released and to whom.